smaster0517/TerraNft/README.md

 # Terra NFT Stub contract

 Testing interactions with other NFT projects locally is difficult.
-Terra NFT Stub makes things a bit easier by providing a contract that allows you to easily(?) stub out tokens with known characteristics and attributes.
+Terra NFT Stub makes things a bit easier by providing a contract that allows you to easily stub out tokens with known characteristics and attributes.

 Any token that follows the CW721 Metadata structure can be stubbed.